Helal-Chowdhury/ECG-SIGNAL/README.md

 pip install tensorflow==x.x.x --no-cache-dir pip install <package name>==x.x.x  --no-cache-dir
 ```

+Due to push limit in Github (A single filesize should be less than 100MB).
+However, To run ECG.py you need 'mitbih_test.csv.
+Visit the [Link](https://www.kaggle.com/datasets/shayanfazeli/heartbeat) to download the mitbih_test.csv' file.

 ## RUN the App
 To run the app, Go to __FRONEND__ folder and shoot this command:
 ```bash